samorso/IBpaper/README.md

 ## Overview

-This package contains the code we use for the simulations and real data analysis in the paper [Guerrier et al (2020)](https://arxiv.org/pdf/2002.08757.pdf).
+This package contains the code we use for the simulations and real data analysis in the paper [Zhang et al. (2022)](https://arxiv.org/pdf/2002.08757.pdf).

 To install this package: